MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 # Getting Started with Add-On Development for Bedrock Edition

-Add-Ons are the first step on our journey towards bringing even greater levels of customization to  Minecraft Bedrock Edition.
+Add-Ons are the first step on our journey towards bringing even greater levels of customization to Minecraft: Bedrock Edition.
 Add-Ons allow players to transform the look of their worlds and even change the behavior of mobs.
 For example, you can change the blast radius of a creeper or the texture it’s wearing.

 In this tutorial, you will learn the following.